 Perhaps.
 But, given that for the past century (and certainly more, but it seems to be happening at an order of magnitude greater in the past hundred years) there have been actors and players both hidden and overt – aggressively carrying out their visions of what is best for the species and their aims – isn’t it possible that without their persistent, nefarious intervention that we would in fact be much further along?

 “The most effective way to destroy people is to deny and obliterate their own understanding of their history.”

 ― George Orwell

-Even a cursory examination of key events of the recent past can lead one to surmise that someone has it in for us, in general, and they need or desire for us to be in constant fear, blending it thoroughly with the ideas of lack and scarcity.
-With a little critical observation, one can see the social engineering and cultural appropriation and manipulation is indeed widespread and many layers deep, leaving little about life as we know it untouched and without some level of distortion.
+Even a cursory examination of key events of the recent past can lead one to surmise that someone has it in for us, and they need or desire for us to be in constant fear, blending it thoroughly with the ideas of lack and scarcity.
+With a little critical observation, one can see the social engineering and cultural appropriation and manipulation is indeed widespread and many layers deep, leaving little about life as we know it untouched and without some level of existential and metaphysical distortion.

 “History is a set of lies agreed upon.”

 The ideas of ascension and awakening would suggest we are emerging and elevating ourselves from some kind of stupor or long-induced slumber – or that we are, in fact, evolving as a species.
 It makes sense, given our supposed novel ability to sense, discern and recognize enlightened spirituality and the importance of personal responsibility in matters of identity recapitulation and acting in good conscience.
 But I would argue that we, as a civilization – and perhaps as a species – were well on the way to these ideals over a century ago.